ASFM Hybrid Learning Hub

 At home, all members of our household commit to the following:

 • Monitor daily for symptoms of COVID-19: such as fever or chills, runny nose or congestion, fatigue, muscle or body aches, headache, sore throat, cough, nausea and vomiting, diarrhea, new loss of taste/smell, shortness of breath or difficulty breathing, and refrain from sending a child to school if anyone in the household has these symptoms.
+Daily monitoring is a crucial part of the contention strategies.

 • Disclosure and self-quarantine when known direct contact with a confirmed COVID-19 case.